Page updated 16th December 2013

-In 1969 the new north bridge was completed, and the south bridge in 1972, allowing the 1905 bridge to be demolished.
+By 1969 the new north bridge was completed and opened by Mayor Bill Hallett on a sunny day in July, who then rode across in the Mayors car.
+The south bridge was opened in 1972, allowing the 1905 bridge to be demolished.
 These twin bridges are strictly functional, built out of concrete and forming, between them, a large roundabout system, that at times, seems to be permanently jammed.
 The piers have been designed to aid the flow of water during flood and the banks of the Exe have been concreted, also to aid water flow.
 There is no trace of the Georgian or 1905 bridge left.

 Map of the Exe Bridges The medieval Exe Bridge - completed in 1238 Courtesy Devon Library and Information Services The medieval Exe Bridge and St Edmunds Tower - excavated remains 2004 The Georgian Exe Bridge looking north - completed 1778 The temporary footbridge is behind the partly demolished bridge.
 The opening of the Exe Bridge in 1905 by Mayor Perry.
 The temporary footbridge is in the foreground.
 The 1905 Exe Bridge - built of cast-iron and steel.
 The exposed steel cantilevers of the three hinged arch, of the 1905 Exe Bridge, before they were demolished.
 Photo by Alan H Mazonovicz.

 │ Top of Page │